Optimus-Labs/ps1/README.md

-# Challenge-1: Predictive Sales Modeling
+# Dynamic Pricing Optimization using Deep Reinforcement Learning

 ## Project Description

-The Challenge-1 project is a predictive sales modeling tool built using Python and various machine learning libraries.
+The Dynamic Pricing Optimization using Deep Reinforcement Learning: Predictive Sales Modeling project is a predictive sales modeling tool built using Python and various machine learning libraries.
 The project aims to analyze sales data from different products and provide predicted sales figures.
 The project uses historical sales data from two products: soap nuts and wool balls.

 ## Key Features